Mallhw/Mallhw/README.md

 - 👋 Hi, I’m @Mallhw
-- 👀 I’m interested in math, cs, and science
+- 👀 I’m interested in men- i mean math
 - 🌱 I’m currently learning how to make my first game
 - 💞️ I’m looking to collaborate on big boi project
-- 📫 How to reach me. (aww thanks for trying, but no)
+- 📫 How to reach me. you cant im too tall

 <!---
 Mallhw/Mallhw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.